Guide to Transgender and Gender Counseling Degrees and Schools

 Graduate Degrees and Programs

-Since the field of gender-affirmative counseling is still evolving, there is no set path, which can be somewhat confusing for aspiring mental health professionals wanting to help gender-diverse people.
+Since the field of gender-affirming counseling is still evolving, there is no set path, which can be somewhat confusing for aspiring mental health professionals wanting to help trans and gender-diverse people.

 An MA, PsyD, or PhD in counseling, clinical social work, or clinical sexology will adequately train you to be a mental health practitioner, yet to fully comprehend the array of issues facing trans and nonbinary people, you may have to go further than the coursework provided.
 Colleges and universities are not uniform in their coverage of LGBTQ+ mental health, and even progressive campuses that provide whole psych courses on gender identity may not give aspiring counselors the full comprehension they’re looking for.